Morgan Stanley's role in Archegos collapse sped up block trade probes -Bloomberg News

 Block trades were already under scrutiny when the highly leveraged family office imploded, the report said on Wednesday.

+Broker-dealers frequently buy and sell blocks of shares, either on behalf of clients or as part of a hedging strategy, which are large enough to move the company's share price.

+Block trading tends to increase during times of volatility as institutional investors rebalance their portfolios.
+Information on such share sales ahead of time could be extremely valuable.

-Federal investigators began focusing on trades carried out by Morgan Stanley a day before the wider sell-off wiped out $35 billion from the value of Archegos' holdings, the report added.
+Federal investigators began focusing on trades carried out by Morgan Stanley a day before the wider sell-off wiped out $35 billion from the value of Archegos' holdings, Bloomberg said.

 That led to a wider inspection of multiple trades brought to market by Morgan Stanley, and whether its clients illegally profited from trading in advance of those transactions, according to the report.